Cchancee/alu-AirBnB_clone/README.md

-# AirBnB clone Project
+# AirBnB Clone Project Overview

-Project Description
+Project Overview:

-Here, We'll be cloning the console part of the AirBnB clone Project.
+In this project, we will replicate the console functionality of the AirBnB Clone Project.

-We'll be writing a command interpreter to manage our AirBnb objects.
+Our main objective is to develop a command interpreter to effectively manage our AirBnB objects.

-We'll need to
+To accomplish this, we will:

-- put in place a parent class (called BaseModel) to take care of the initialization, serialization and deserialization of your future instances
+- Establish a parent class (BaseModel) responsible for initializing, serializing, and deserializing future instances.

-- create a simple flow of serialization/deserialization: Instance < - >
-Dictionary < - > json string < - > file
+- Implement a streamlined process of serialization and deserialization: Instance <-> Dictionary <-> JSON string <-> File.

-- create all clases used for AirBnB(User,  State, City, Place...) that inherit from BaseModel
+- Define all classes essential for AirBnB functionality (such as User, State, City, Place...) inheriting from the BaseModel.

-- create the first abstracted storage engine of the project: File storage.
+- Create the foundational storage engine for the project: File Storage.

-- create all unittest to validate all our classes and storage engine.
+- Develop comprehensive unit tests to validate the functionality of all classes and the storage engine.

-Our command interpreter would be able to:
+Key Features of our Command Interpreter:

-    - Create a new object(ex: a new User or a new Place)
+- Ability to create new objects (e.g., a new User or a new Place).

-    - Retrieve an object from a file, a database etc...
+- Retrieve objects from various sources such as files or databases.

-    - Do operations on objects(count, compute stats, etc...)
+- Perform operations on objects (e.g., counting, computing statistics).

-    - Update attributes of an object
+- Update attributes of existing objects.

-    - Destroy an object
+- Delete objects from the system.